gyulanemeth/bluefox.email/docs/integrations/webhooks.md

 ---
 title: Webhooks | bluefox.email documentation
 description: Learn how to configure and use webhooks with bluefox.email.
 Get real-time notifications about email events such as opens, clicks, bounces, and more.
+faqs:
+  - question: "What email events can BlueFox Email webhooks track?"
+    answer: "Webhooks can track sent, failed, open, click, bounce, complaint, and subscription events.
+Subscription events cover subscribe, unsubscribe, pause, and resubscribe actions.
+You choose which events to monitor when setting up the webhook in project settings."
+  - question: "How do I verify that a webhook request came from BlueFox Email?"
+    answer: "BlueFox Email sends an API key in the Authorization header as a Bearer token.
+In your endpoint, extract the key from the header and compare it to the API key you configured in your project settings.
+Only process the request if the keys match."
+  - question: "What does a webhook payload contain?"
+    answer: "Each payload includes the event type, account and project metadata, a timestamp, and email data with the recipient address, email type (transactional, triggered, or campaign), and subject line.
+Click and subscription events include additional fields specific to those event types."
+  - question: "How do I rotate my API key without losing webhook events?"
+    answer: "Configure your endpoint to accept a list of valid API keys rather than a single one.
+Check the incoming key against all keys in the list.
+This lets you add the new key and remove the old one without any downtime or missed events during the transition."
 head:
   - - meta
     - name: description